anybox/anybox.recipe.odoo/doc/configuration.rst

 This is especially useful in unattended executions, to clean up any previous failed merges.

-Currently only bzr repositories get reverted
+Currently only bzr and git repositories get reverted.

 .. note:: new in version 1.9.0